Arjun-0017/CNN_accelerator/README.md

 # CNN_accelerator
-CNN_accelerator for detection of side channel attack.\
+CNN_accelerator for detection of side channel attack.
-Baes on preleminary sutdy, verilog code is written for the CNN based AI accelerator, which will detect Side Channel Attack.\
+Baes on preleminary sutdy, verilog code is written for the CNN based AI accelerator, which will detect Side Channel Attack.
-This "CNN_accelerator.v" has multiple modules.
-Working of each of this modules explained here.\

 # Hardware Modules for FPGA-based AI and Cryptography